 Is coconut sugar healthier than white sugar?

-It comes from the sap of a coconut palm tree and is less processed than white table sugar.
+It’s made from the sap of the coconut palm and is less processed

 120 calories